dragonflyoss/website/docs/en-us/userguide/download_files.md

 ## Prerequisites

 - You are using Linux operating system.
-- You have installed Python 2.7+, and added the Python directory to the `PATH` environment variable.
 - The SuperNode service is started.

     **Tip:** For more information on the dfget command, see [dfget](../cli_ref/dfget.md).
 For more information on the installation of supernodes, see [Installing Server](install_server.md).